photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 up for a job at the airport to do some undercover security wandering near suspicious characters and listening in.
 I uncovered some incredible dealings and was awarded a batch of medals.
-I got married, had a mess of puppies, and now I’m just retired.
+I got married, had a mess of puppies, and now I’m just retired.”

 The guy is amazed.
 He goes back in and asks the owner what he wants for the dog.

-Ten dollars.
+“Ten dollars.”

-Ten dollars?
+“Ten dollars?
 This dog is amazing!
-Why on earth are you selling him so cheap?!
+Why on earth are you selling him so cheap?!”

-Because he’s a liar.
-He never did any of that stuff!
+“Because he’s a liar.
+He never did any of that stuff!”

 Bee hair {#bee-hair .unnumbered}
 --------